cyber3pxVA/Medicode/README.md

 # Medical Coding Application

 ## Overview
-This application is designed to run **entirely inside Docker containers**.
-All dependencies, models, and environment setup are handled by Docker. **You must have Docker and Docker Compose installed to use this application.
-Local (non-Docker) development is not supported.**
+This application runs **entirely inside Docker**.
+All Python dependencies (NLP, ML, database), spaCy models, and supporting system libraries are baked into the image. **Install Docker & Docker Compose; do not install Python locally for this project.**

+Recent update (2025-09-15): Upgraded base image to Python 3.10 and pinned heavy dependencies (`torch==2.1.2`, `faiss-cpu==1.7.4`, fixed `unqlite` version) to ensure reproducible builds.

 ---